 Accidental failure of redefinition, when a method is incorrectly named or the parameters are not defined properly, and thus does not override a method in a parent class.

-Breaking of class invariants; this can be caused by redefining methods that initialize or validate class data without including that initialization or validation in the overriding methods.set inappropriately.
+Breaking of class invariants, which can be caused by redefining methods that initialize, copy, destroy or validate class data without including that initialization, copying, destruction, or validation in the overriding methods.
+This applies particularly to class invariants involving data of the parent class not visible in methods of the subclass.
+Inherited methods of the parent that have access to these “private” components will likely fail, if the components are left uninitialized or set inappropriately.

+Direct reading and writing of visible class members when matching getting and setting member functions include additional functionality.

 These vulnerabilities can increase dramatically as the complexity of the hierarchy increases, especially in the use of multiple inheritance.

 As methods are inherited from multiple chains of ancestors, the determination of which methods implementations exist and are being called, becomes increasingly more difficult for the programmer.
 Understanding which methods and data components apply to a given (sub)class becomes exceedingly difficult if these methods or components are inherited homographs (i.e., data components with identical names or methods with identical signatures).
 Different languages have different rules to resolve the resulting ambiguities.
 Misunderstandings lead to inadvertent coding errors.
-The complexity increases even more when multiple inheritance is used to model „has-a“-relationships (see also << reference to BLP, Liskov>>): methods never intended to be applicable to instances of a subclass are inherited nevertheless.
+The complexity increases even more when multiple inheritance is used to model „has-a“-relationships (see also 6.42 Violations of the Liskov substitution principle [BLP]): methods never intended to be applicable to instances of a subclass are inherited nevertheless.
 For example, an instance of class aircraftCarrier may be „turn“ed merely because it obtained its propulsion screw by a „has-a“-inheritance with „turn“ being an obviously meaningful method for the class of propulsionScrew.
 Meanwhile the user has a quite different expectation of what it means to turn an aircraft carrier.
 The complications increase if the carrier inherits twice from the class propulsionScrew because it has two propulsion screws.

 Finally, if ambiguities in method or component namings are resolved by preference rules, changes in the execution of methods can be introduced by adding yet another unrelated but homographic method or data declaration anywhere is the hierarchies of ancestor classes during maintenance of the code.
-Malicious implementations can thus be added with each release of an object-oriented library and affect the behavior of previously verified code. ( see also
+Malicious implementations can thus be added with each release of an object-oriented library and affect the behavior of previously verified code. ( see also 6.42 Violations of the Liskov substitution principle [BLP])

 The mechanism of failure for these additional dangers caused by multiple inheritance is the inadvertent use of the wrong data components or methods.
 Knowledge of such incorrect use might be exploitable, as instances of the affected (sub)class may be corrupted by inappropriate operations.